Krokodyl/dokapon-english/README.md

 ## Know bugs / Improvements

 - [ ] Yes/No questions are sometimes hidden under the Yes/No menu
-- [ ] Bug on the ranking table
-- [ ] Bug on the Kill Race starting level
-- [ ] Menu after a player kill is not wide enough
-- [ ] Bug on menu after a player escapes another player
-- [ ] Bug on the rename screen (after a player kill)
-- [ ] Bug on sell gear (Steal x10) the x is shown as DC-OW
 - [ ] Move the AI menu to the left to show full words instead of Wea, Nor, Har
-- [ ] In the menus, differentiate Towns and Castles
 - [ ] The main menu guy has no background (could be an emulator issue)
+- [ ] When using Look on a square with 2 or more characters, only shows 1st char.

+## Fixes
+v1.2 (February 2022)
+- [X] Fixed the ranking table for 3 and 4 players
+- [X] In the menus, differentiate Towns and Castles
+- [X] Fixed menu size when talking with Risque
+- [X] Bug on menu after a player escapes another player
+- [X] Text too long when using a revival after a loss
+- [X] Text correction in the casino.
+- [X] Translation for MOSK8: Sap (Gremlin skill that reduces the target's magic count)
+- [X] Translation for MOSK2: Steal (Gnome skill that takes 25% of the target's gold)
+- [X] Translation for Item8: Doka.Orb
+- [X] Translation for MOSK11: Twister (かまいたち Kamaitachi, a wind yokai)

+v1.1 (April 2021)
-- [ ] Bad translation: "Who will play together"
+- [X] Bad translation: "Who will play together"
-- [ ] Typo: "Knifes"
+- [X] Typo: "Knifes"
+- [X] Bug on the Kill Race starting level
+- [X] Menu after a player kill is not wide enough
+- [X] Bug on the rename screen (after a player kill)

 ## Missing translations

-ITEMS\
-Item8
-Item10
-Item12

-FIELD MAGIC\
-FMAG1
-FMAG2
-FMAG3
-FMAG5

-MONSTER MAGIC\
-MOSK1
-MOSK2
-MOSK5
-MOSK6
-MOSK8
-MOSK11

-NEGATIVE EFFECTS\
--oruhaou
-MOSK1

-Some quest related names (last part of Table 6) have to match with same names in other translations.
+The whole game is translated.

 ## Screenshots
 Japanese | English